simoneSantoni/data-viz-smm635/lectureNotes/week7/README.md

 In the seventh week of the module, we're going to:

-- appreciating the building blocks of a geospatial visualizations
+- appreciating the building blocks of geospatial visualizations
 - appreciating the challenges and opportunities of visualizing geospatial data

 Here are the relevant materials: